Co-parenting after divorce is not an easy task.

 I share Holleran's view that it can be frustrating when one parent tries and the other just doesn't care.

-In my divorce law practice in Monmouth County New Jersey, I come upon this problem quite frequently, where one parent is committed to establishing a healthy co-parenting relationship with the other parent, and the other parent is either disinterested or emotionally incapable of doing so.
+In my NJ divorce law practice, I come upon this problem quite frequently, where one parent is committed to establishing a healthy co-parenting relationship with the other parent, and the other parent is either disinterested or emotionally incapable of doing so.

 In these situations, I think that Holleran's four steps can be very helpful: